Documentation

 Fragment surface forms feed the Montague lexicon.
 The form field of each fragment entry matches a lexicon key.

-"eat" has past tense "ate" matching the lexicon entry.
+"cut" has (irregular) past tense "cut" matching the lexicon key.

-The past form of "eat" is in the Montague lexicon.
+The past form of "cut" is in the Montague lexicon.

-End-to-end: the compositional derivation produces the same truth values as the hand-defined propositions used to build the Hamblin question.
-At each world, the tree interp matches the hand-defined proposition.
+End-to-end: at each world, the compositional derivation produces the same truth values as the hand-defined propositions used to build the Hamblin question.